Key legislation driving responsible business

 - The introduction of financial penalties for organisations who fail to meet their obligations under the Act to publish annual modern slavery statements.

-Status: Effective from October 2015, with proposed new measures applying soon (exact date to be confirmed).
+Status: Effective from October 2015, with proposed new measures applying soon (date to be confirmed).

 Legislation: Plastic Packaging Tax